candremav/Data-Analysis/README.md

-# Data Classes taugth in Graduate, Undergraduate and MBA Courses
+# Data Analysis discussed in Graduate, Undergraduate and MBA Courses

 Each class cover an special topic in Data Science